How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Your Network is Important | Have a chat with friends who have held similar roles or reaching out through networking networks for professionals as well as brainstorming members within professional organizations. |
+Your Network is Important | Contact friends and acquaintances who have held similar roles or reach out to the professional network and brainstorming with members of professional associations. |

-Make Talk points | Certification and education, Years of relevant work experience, results and achievements, unique abilities and skills (e.g., bilingualism) Know-how in the field, ability to train |
+Prepare talking points | Qualifications and training, Years of relevant work experience, results and achievements, unique skills and characteristics (e.g. bi-lingualism), Industry knowledge, Potential for training |

-Be confident & concise | Be clear about your experience, achievements and job expectations.
+Be confident & concise | Make sure you are clear about your experience, achievements and job expectations.
 Make sure you highlight tangible results. |

-Be flexible | Find out about other incentives, such as performance-based bonus structures instead of Base salary. (?).
-Make sure to remain professional during the negotiation process. |
+Stay flexible | You can inquire about alternative incentives such as incentive structures based on performance rather than Base salary. (?).
+Be sure remain professional during the negotiation process. |

-Practice active listening | Listening is equally important as communicating in these kinds of conversations.
-Consider what you’ve learned from these conversations and incorporate it into any future conversations you’ll probably be involved in. |
+Practice active listening | Listening is equally as important as speaking during these kinds of conversations.
+Consider what you’ve learned away from these conversations and incorporate it into any future discussions you’ll likely be involved in. |

 Frequently Asked Questions

-Why why is it important to negotiate salary?
+Why why is it important to discuss salary?

-When should I begin to negotiate the salary?
+When should I start negotiating a salary?

 What if I am happy with the offer without any negotiation?

-Can I negotiate salary when changing careers?
+Do I have the option of negotiating my salary when changing careers?